 The post-removal death and illness rates were extremely high for the Cherokee.
 People were dealing with the grief and stress of not knowing where their loved ones were.
 Many of their family members were still back in Georgia, incarcerated and awaiting an unknown fate.
 Families had been divided, never to be rejoined again.

 Difficult Times Settling in Oklahoma

-The Cherokee leaders did what they could to take care of those who were without parents.
-They established laws to care for the education and welfare of orphaned children in 1841.
+The Cherokee leaders did what they could to care for those who had lost parents.
+They established laws to fund the education and welfare of orphaned children in 1841.
 By that time, many who made it to the new territory in Oklahoma had already died, but the Cherokee government was trying to recover as well.

 There was little food to be had there, and the Native Americans had to resort to hunting and gathering for most of their food as opposed to the lives of farming and cultivating they had enjoyed back in Georgia.
 This meant there was less food to go around and many died of starvation as the people slowly recovered.